How Many VA Loans Can You Have?

 Calculating Remaining Entitlement

-Your lender will calculate remaining entitlement for you.
-The basic concept is that your total available entitlement minus the amount currently in use on your existing VA loan equals your remaining entitlement.
+Your lender will calculate remaining entitlement for you, but understanding the basics helps you plan.
+For loans up to $144,000, it's straightforward: your basic entitlement of $36,000 minus any amount currently in use equals your remaining entitlement.

-Check the VA loan limits to understand how much borrowing power you might have available.
+Check the VA loan limits to understand how much borrowing power you might have available in your county.

 VA Loans and Rental Properties